Kyber Network Crystal Legacy (KNCL) Price Tops $0.54 on Exchanges

-Kyber Network Crystal Legacy (KNCL) traded flat against the U.S. dollar during the one day period ending at 19:00 PM E.T. on June 24th.
-Kyber Network Crystal Legacy has a market cap of $109.83 million and $8.40 worth of Kyber Network Crystal Legacy was traded on exchanges in the last 24 hours.
-One Kyber Network Crystal Legacy token can now be bought for $0.54 or 0.00000837 BTC on cryptocurrency exchanges.
-In the last seven days, Kyber Network Crystal Legacy has traded flat against the U.S. dollar.
+Kyber Network Crystal Legacy (KNCL) traded flat against the dollar during the 1-day period ending at 0:00 AM ET on June 27th.
+In the last seven days, Kyber Network Crystal Legacy has traded flat against the dollar.
+Kyber Network Crystal Legacy has a total market cap of $109.83 million and $8.40 worth of Kyber Network Crystal Legacy was traded on exchanges in the last 24 hours.
+One Kyber Network Crystal Legacy token can now be purchased for about $0.54 or 0.00000837 BTC on popular exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.